ED2: Environment Dynamics Decomposition World Models for Continuous Control

 \subsection{Sub-dynamics Discovery}

-The traceability of the environment introduced in Section \ref{sec:motivation} provides us with a basis for dynamics decomposition: the decomposition on dynamics can be converted to the decomposition on the action space.
-Therefore, we present the SD2 module for the action space decomposition and discuss three implementations in this section.
-With the Cheetah task in Section \ref{sec:motivation} as the example: the straightforward SD2 implementation is the complete decomposition, which regards each action dimension as a sub-dynamics and decomposes the dynamics completely.
-Specifically, complete decomposition decomposes the dynamics into six sub-dynamics: $\{Front, Back\} \times \{Thigh, Shin, Foot\}$.
+The traceability of the environment introduced in \cref{sec:motivation} provides us with a basis for dynamics decomposition: the decomposition on dynamics can be converted to the decomposition on the action space.
+Therefore, we present the SD2 module for the decomposition of action space and discuss three implementations:

+\paragraph{Complete decomposition~(CD)} Complete decomposition regards each action dimensions as a sub-dynamics.
+With the Walker task in \cref{sec:motivation} as the example: the straightforward SD2 implementation is the complete decomposition, which regards each action dimension as a sub-dynamics and decomposes the dynamics completely.
+Specifically, complete decomposition decomposes the dynamics into six sub-dynamics: $\{Left, Right\} \times \{Hip, Knee, Ankle\}$.
 However, complete decomposition ignores the inner action dimensions correlations, which limits its performance in many tasks.
-For example, the three action dimensions $\{Front\_Thigh, Front\_Shin, Front\_Foot\}$ affect the dynamics of the front part together, thus simply separate these action dimensions would affect the prediction accuracy.
-To include the action dimension correlations, incorporating human prior for the action space decomposition is an improved implementation.
-Based on different human prior, we can decompose the dynamics in different ways as introduced in Figure \ref{example}.
-Nevertheless, although human prior considers the action dimension correlations, it is highly subjective and might lead to sub-optimal results due to the limited understanding of tasks (we also provide the corresponding experiment in Section \ref{sec:RQ4}).
+For example, the three action dimensions $\{Left\_Hip, Left\_Knee, Left\_Ankle\}$ affect the dynamics of the front part together, thus simply separate these action dimensions would affect the prediction accuracy.
+Besides, complete decomposition is not scalable when the action dimension is large.

+\paragraph{Human prior~(HP)} To include the action dimension correlations, incorporating human prior for the action space decomposition is an improved implementation.
+Based on different human prior, we can decompose the dynamics in different ways as introduced in \cref{fig:motivation_example}.
+Nevertheless, although human prior considers the action dimension correlations, it is highly subjective and might lead to sub-optimal results due to the limited understanding of tasks (we also provide the corresponding experiment in \cref{sec:RQ4}).
 Therefore, human prior is not applicable in complex systems which is beyond human understanding.